leonwie/multi-agent-systems/README.md

 # multi-agent-systems
 This is the repo for the Self Organising Multi-Agent Systems Assessed Project

+# 0. Build and compile:

+Developed with __dotnetcore 3.0__ (might be compatible w other versions)

+* To build (from the GitHub cloned directory do) :

+      dotnet build .\multi-agent-systems.sln
+* To run (from the GitHub cloned directory do) :

+      cd  .\multi-agent-systems\bin\Debug\netcoreapp3.0\
+      .\multi-agent-systems.exe  --number-days -1 --number-profiles 7 --number-agents 24

 # 1. Run the program w the default configuration:

    In order to run from the command line Baseline Configuration (12 balanced agents, 2 from each other category) use the following command line arguments: